PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

   - Guides
 ---

-## What is product-market fit?

-Achieving product-market fit isn't a golden ticket to a billion-dollar IPO, but startups can't succeed without it.
+[Achieving product-market fit](/blog/product-market-fit-game) isn't a golden ticket to a billion-dollar IPO, but startups can't succeed without it.

-According to investment legend Marc Andreesen, product-market fit means:

-1. "Being in a good market" – i.e. one with sufficient potential customers who will pay for a product that solves their problem(s).

-2. "With a product that can satisfy that market" – i.e. your product solves their problem _and_ the price is right.

-Now, most guides tell you how it _feels_ to have product-market fit.
+Most guides tell you how it _feels_ to have product-market fit.
 Everything feels effortless when you have it, or impossibly difficult when you don't, and so on.

 But product-market fit isn't just an ephemeral gut feeling.
 You can _measure_ it, and _it moves_ as your customer's needs change, or new solutions appear.

 This guide is about finding ways to measure product-market fit, your progress toward it, and how it changes over time.

-## x ways to measure product-market fit
+## The 6 ways to measure product-market fit

-You can measure product-market fit using a _combination_ of these five methods:
+You can measure product-market fit using a _combination_ of these six methods:

 Leading indicators: